davidculemann/remix-shadcn-supabase-boilerplate/README.md

     -   Logout
 -   Protected routes
 -   A beautiful and professional dashboard layout, credit to [shadcn-ui-sidebar](https://github.com/salimi-my/shadcn-ui-sidebar)
+-   A documentation page, configurable to point to your own markdown files in a GitHub repo.
+-   A customisable pricing page with Stripe integration.
 -   Easily configurable for your own project

 ## Setup